 UK’s ex-ambassador Mandelson quits Labour over Epstein links, reports say

-Peter Mandelson says he is stepping down to avoid causing further embarrassment to the governing party.
+Peter Mandelson says he is stepping down to avoid causing further embarrassment to governing party.

 Peter Mandelson, the United Kingdom’s former ambassador to the United States, has resigned from Prime Minister Keir Starmer’s Labour Party following further revelations of his links to the late sex offender Jeffrey Epstein, UK media have reported.